 He has also completed extra training to treat cartilage injuries in the knee with articular cartilage implantation and meniscal implantation.
 He has special interest in pediatric sports injuries, including throwing injuries of the shoulder and elbow and ACL injuries of the knee.
 He also has interest in rodeo-related injuries, as he is a member of the Pro Rodeo Cowboys Association and actively competes in steer wrestling.

-Dr. Smith, a Dothan native, and his wife Chelsey, an ENT physician, and their two young boys enjoy working on their farm, riding horses, and spending time with family and friends.
+Dr. Smith, a Dothan native, and his wife Chelsey, an ENT physician, and their three young children enjoy working on their farm, riding horses, and spending time with family and friends.

 University of Arkansas for Medical Sciences